hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 result of type _A_, but may also throw an exception or produce a side-effect.

-The thunk is passed by name what prevents the thunk from being executed before it is passed to _eval_.
-The impl of _eval_ doesn't either evaluate it; it creates a _Function0_ from the thunk: _() => thunk_ and wraps it in an _IO_, what results in: _IO(() => thunk)_
+The thunk is passed by name which prevents the thunk from being executed before being passed to _eval_.
+The implementation of _eval_ also doesn't evaluate it; it creates a _Function0_ from the thunk: _() => thunk_ and wraps it in an _IO_, which results in: _IO(() => thunk)_

-That makes it a bit more convenient at the call site to create an _IO_'s using _eval_.
+This makes it a bit more convenient at the call site to create an _IO_'s using _eval_.

 ```scala